 Making your Universal Credit Claim

-Universal Credit is claimed and managed online by GOV.UK - so you need to make an online claim.
+Universal Credit is claimed and managed online by GOV.UK - so you'll need to click here to make an online Universal Credit claim.
 As well as applying online you will also need to attend an interview at your local Jobcentre Plus.

-- Apply for Universal Credit on the GOV.UK website
+- Click here to apply for Universal Credit on the GOV.UK website

 You need the following information to make your claim:

 - A bank or building society account (in your own name)

 - Your Tenancy Agreement

 - Details of your savings or other capital